 Teen singer gets CTV-show break

-Salt Spring high school student Nicky MacKenzie is poised to gain national recognition as a singer, with a new CTV program set to bring her face and name into living rooms all across Canada next month.
+Salt Spring high school student Nicky MacKenzie is poised to gain national recognition as a singer, with a new CTV program that will bring her face and name into living rooms all across Canada on Feb.
+7.